Customer Success Stories

 Powering Groundbreaking Technology

-With Altium Designer, Concord Pro and Altium 365, SODAQ have been able to refine the designs essential for many of their clients.
+With Altium Designer and Altium 365, SODAQ has been able to refine the designs essential for many of their clients.

 “We’ve been designing custom PCBs for all of our designs using Altium Designer,” Knauff explains, “These servers communicate with private and government networks, sending a wealth of data from our custom tracker applications.”